New York Car Accident Lawyer

 It doesn't matter who is at fault for the accident at that time.
 Your claim will be filed with your own insurance company.
 But just because you're working with your insurance company doesn't mean it is going to be on your side.

 The insurer may attempt to place more blame on you for the accident by manipulating your statement, or they may make you a fast settlement offer.
 A settlement offer may seem like a great idea because you need money, and you need it now.

 But the truth is any amount that the insurance company has offered you is probably significantly less than what your claim is actually worth.
-It may be in your best interests to have your car accident lawyer on Long Island handle the insurance negotiations on your behalf so that you don’t have to worry about being taken advantage of.
+It may be in your best interests to have your car accident lawyer in New York City and Long Island handle the insurance negotiations on your behalf so that you don't have to worry about being taken advantage of.

 Are you ready to take charge of your life?
-Get help pursuing your civil claim by reaching out to a respected Long Island car accident lawyer at the Law Offices of Dennis Smith, PLLC.
-You can reach our office through the online contact form we have provided below or by phone at 212-835-1699 to schedule your free, no-obligation consultation.
+Get help pursuing your civil claim by reaching out to a respected Long Island car accident lawyer at the Law Offices of Dennis Smith, PC.
+You can reach our office through the online contact form we have provided below or by phone at (212) 680-4280 to schedule your free, no-obligation consultation.

 The trauma of a serious car accident can be a lot to overcome, in more ways than one.
 In an effort to reduce the information overload you're probably experiencing, we've provided a brief FAQ below with the answers to some of the most common questions car accident survivors like you have had regarding their claims.
 Questions not answered here can be discussed during your complimentary consultation.

 What is the statute of limitations in New York?

 It depends on the circumstances of the car accident and who was at fault.
 Deadlines can be as soon as thirty days from the date of the accident, so it is imperative you contact a Long Island auto accident attorney immediately.